 As you prepare for a divorce, it is crucial to discuss alimony.
 Calculating the amount and duration of spousal support can be challenging, as financial aid is not based solely on each spouse’s income.
 There are many factors the court must consider when ruling on alimony.

-At Dolan Divorce Lawyers, our skilled family law attorney can provide you with insight into how the court determines alimony.
-Call a Guildford spousal support lawyer to review your financial situation and begin taking steps to protect your lifestyle after divorce.
+At Dolan Divorce Lawyers, our skilled family law attorneys can provide you with insight into how the court determines alimony.
+Call a Guilford spousal support lawyer to review your financial situation and begin taking steps to protect your lifestyle after divorce.

 Spousal support is a payment by one former spouse to the other.
 Alimony can be paid during the divorce, once the dissolution is final, or both.
 Individuals may be entitled to temporary spousal support, rehabilitative support, or lifetime alimony.